Syllabus

 I’m a coach on the sideline.
 I hope I can offer advice that helps you feel confident and do your best.
 I believe that there is an art career for you if you want it.
 But the ball is in your hands, not mine.
 I’ll give you all the help I can.
 But you must move the ball down the field toward your goal.

-You might not have many pieces for your portfolio.
-You’ve probably tried many things during your time in the School of Art.
+You’ve probably tried many things in the School of Art.
 Now that it’s time to focus on one thing, you might not have a lot of work in that career area.
-If you choose an animation career, all the cool jewelry pieces you made in metals class won’t help your portfolio much.
-Or if you decide to be a jewelry artist, all the typography and packaging pieces you made in graphic design class won’t help your portfolio.
+If you choose an animation career, all the cool jewelry pieces you made in metals class won’t help your portfolio.
+Or if you decide to be a jewelry artist, all the packaging designs you made in graphic design class won’t help your portfolio.
+That’s why we’ll be “making new work” for your portfolio in all the odd-numbered weeks.

 Set realistic weekly goals for yourself.
 Don’t over-promise.
 Then, hold yourself to it.

 A dream without a plan is only ever a dream.
-A dream, or specific goals, with a plan, become steps you can take to build the career you want.
+A dream with a plan becomes reality.

 Course Details